 camp weddings will continue to be a big thing, especially here in maine

 the other day my sister asked me about good stores online where she could for a dress for her to wear to a wedding. it got me thinking: that would be a great blog post especially, if you're like me and you don't live in an urban metropolitan area. as much as we love supporting local businesses it's sometimes necessary to shop online for the dress that's just right for the wedding you're attending or you're in.

 i did a little poll on facebook and came up with the following online retailers for party dresses, cocktail dresses, rehearsal dresses, bridesmaid dresses or after-party dresses. where do you love to shop? leave your favorite retailers in the comments.

 i have a great pinterest board of bridesmaid dresses that might give you some fun inspiration of what you're looking for!

-it's time we all learned the old-timey skill of how to tie a bow tie. there is nothing so classy as a real bow tie tied just right, agreed? so take one minute and 12 seconds and learn how to do it yourself. this is a cute, easy to watch video. now, tell me: did it help you?
+It's time we all learned the old-timey skill of how to tie a bow tie.
+There is nothing as classy as a real bow tie tied just right, agreed?
+So take one minute and 12 seconds and learn how to do it yourself.
+This is a cute, easy to watch video.
+Now, tell me: did it help you?

 I was approached by Simply Bridal about them doing a guest post on my blog.
 I get many of these requests and normally I just ignore them because they're not right for my site.
 But when I got this request and checked out Simply Bridal's website I was immediately convinced that they would be a good fit for the A Sweet Start blog.
 The dresses are great and reasonably priced (from less than $100 to about $700).
 There are literally hundreds of dresses to choose from and my readers get a 15% off discount code!
 Use code SBL131SS which is exclusively for my blog readers.
 With their wedding dresses and this discount code, your wedding dress could be the most inexpensive part of your wedding!
 Imagine that!